Are You Eligible?

 Check out these resources as you put together your application and prepare for an interview.

 When submitting an application, select 1, 2, or 3 regions where you’d be excited to receive an offer.
 Or, let us know you’re open to going to a region where the need is greatest.
 You can also tell us you're not sure yet.

 After your interview, you'll have the opportunity to revisit your original regional selection(s) or choose your region or regions if you did not choose any originally.
 Remember, if you are admitted to the corps, you’ll receive an offer from one of the regions on your list – so make selections with this in mind.
 It is acceptable to list only one region.
 You’ll also indicate your preferred subjects that you are interested in teaching.
 To find the best schools and community to match your interests and skills, here are things to consider when making your choices:

 Your preferred subjects will differ based on specific regional or educational requirements.
 As you select where you want to teach, be sure to do your research by using our Compare Regions Tool to look at important factors like cost of living, certification, and requirements.

 Choosing your Region

 Summer training must be completed in your region, which starts in late May-early June.
-To explore the unique differences between our 38 TFA regions, use our Explore Map or Compare Regions Tool.
+To explore the unique differences in our 40+ TFA regions, use our Explore Map or Compare Regions Tool.
 If admitted, we will use your selected region(s) to finalize your offer.